James Cassels (British Army officer): Northwest Europe

 By October the division was on the Dutch border where, on 23 October, Operation Colin was launched.
 Cassels' brigade took the town of Vught and, by 31 October, had reached the river Maas, before going on to clear the area west of 's-Hertogenbosch.
 Finally, the brigade carried out an assault crossing of the Noorder canal and, apart from holding the line, was not involved in any further major actions for the rest of the year.

 In January 1945 the brigade was in the Ardennes forest, in February moving to the Reichswald forest where it was involved in Operation Veritable and, despite heavy fighting in terrible conditions, managed to clear the south-western edge of the forest.
 The brigade, along with the rest of the division, now part of XXX Corps under Lieutenant General Brian Horrocks, had a short rest after this, and began training for their next assignment, Operation Plunder, an amphibious assault crossing of the river Rhine.
 The operation began on the night of 23 March 1945, with Cassels' brigade crossing the river the following day.
 On the same day, however, the division's GOC, Major General Rennie, was killed by mortar fire and replaced as GOC by Major General Gordon MacMillan, a highly experienced and competent commander, who had led Cassels's brigade in Sicily.
 Despite the loss of the GOC, the division, Cassels's brigade in particular, was involved in heavy fighting in an attempt to expand the bridgehead.
 The brigade then advanced across Germany, and was at Bremen by late April, with the end of World War II in Europe following shortly after.

-For Cassels's leadership of the 152nd Brigade during the Normandy campaign, he was appointed a Commander of the Order of the British Empire on 28 September 1944 and awarded the Distinguished Service Order (DSO) on 21 December 1944.
+For Cassels's leadership of the 152nd Brigade during the Normandy campaign, he was appointed a Commander of the Order of the British Empire on 28 September 1944 and appointed a Companion of the Distinguished Service Order (DSO) on 21 December 1944.

 Cassels was promoted to the rank of acting major general and appointed GOC of the 51st Division on 28 May 1945, taking over from Major General MacMillan.
 Aged just 38, he was the second youngest British divisional commander of the Second World War, with only Major General Richard Hull, GOC of the 5th Infantry Division, being two months younger, and Cassels himself being only three months younger than Major General Philip Roberts, GOC of the 11th Armoured Division.
 He was mentioned in despatches on 8 November 1945.